 - Hand mixer – When I don’t want a lot of lumps in the sweet potatoes, I’ll use a hand mixer to get all the lumps out.
 I like this basic hand mixer by Cuisinart.

 - Food processor – You can also use a food processor to create a smooth texture with the sweet potatoes.
 This Cuisinart food processor is the one I use and recommend.

 - 9 x 13 casserole dish – I’m obsessed with my Le Creuset casserole dish, but it’s a little on the pricey side.
 I also have a basic white one (shown in the pictures) similar to this one on Amazon.

 This healthy sweet potato casserole goes perfectly alongside turkey and other Thanksgiving side dishes.

 Other Thanksgiving recipes:

-Baked Ziti – I know this isn’t your typical Thanksgiving recipe but in the Italian-American world, we love to serve up a big lasagna or baked ziti at the holidays.
+- Baked Ziti or Gluten Free Baked Ziti – I know this isn’t your typical Thanksgiving recipe, but in the Italian-American world, we love to serve up a big lasagna or baked ziti during the holidays.

-This healthy sweet potato casserole is easy to make ahead of time and it can be done in a couple of different ways.
+This healthy sweet potato casserole is easy to make ahead of time in several different ways.

 - Assemble the entire casserole.
-When I’m making this for Thanksgiving I assemble the casserole the day before, cover it with foil, and refrigerate.
-When I’m ready to bake it I continue with the recipe.
-The only difference is I’ll add on 5 minutes of cooking time since the casserole is going into the oven cold.
+When making this for Thanksgiving, I assemble the casserole the day before, cover it with foil, and refrigerate it.
+When I’m ready to bake it, I continue with the recipe.
+The only difference is I’ll add 5 minutes of cooking time since the casserole is going into the oven cold.